• Target level of study

 Objectives

-The objective of the Energy Master's degree is to train managers of cross-disciplinary projects in the field of energy, capable of answering the questions posed by local authorities and companies regarding the choice of resources and the management of energy mixes.
-It also aims to train executives capable of managing the various research/development and/or organizational aspects of projects related to the management of energy resources, energy conversion and storage.
+The aim of the Energy Master's program is to train cross-disciplinary project managers in the energy field, capable of answering the questions posed by local authorities and companies in terms of resource selection and energy mix management.
+It also aims to train executives capable of managing the various research/development and/or organizational aspects of projects relating to energy resource management, conversion and storage.

 Read more